kumarnavin/sql-exercises/pgsql-analytical-queries-README.md

 ORDER BY max_execution_time_minutes DESC;
 ```

-## Query for identifying bottlenecks
+## Query for identifying slowest ETLs.
+Analytical function, agg() over (partition by <columns>), is used to  compute the aggregate metrics.
 ```sql
 CREATE OR REPLACE VIEW volume_performance_metrics_vw AS SELECT